 This is not a proof, however.
 There are extremely improbable ways that the supernatural could still exist and we would just happen never to have seen any.
 So at best this is evidence for the logical impossibility of the supernatural.
 Unless, of course, P1 is false.
 Then perhaps the supernatural is logically possible but just happens never to have become actual, owing to something (?) that prevents it.
 Although even then it would have to be possible to create supernatural things in this or some other universe.
 Because what it is to be a possible thing is to be a potential thing.
 That a triangle made of freshly severed dinosaur heads is “logically possible” means that any region of spacetime can (in principle) be configured to produce it.
 In fact, that very reconfiguration is what it means to be a triangle made of freshly severed dinosaur heads: it’s what the sentence “there is a triangle made of freshly severed dinosaur heads” means, such that if we didn’t know (at least in outline) what configuration of spacetime would make that statement true, then we literally wouldn’t know what that statement meant.
 (See Sense and Goodness without God II.2-III, pp. 27-208.)

 So how exactly would we reconfigure spacetime to produce a supernatural property?
 That question is meaningless, because the supernatural by definition is not reducible to configurations of spacetime (it’s irreducible mental stuff, not spacetime stuff).
 So in what sense is the supernatural ever a “potential” property of anything in spacetime, much less of spacetime itself?
-I confess I cannot conceive of how it ever could be.
+I confess I cannot conceive of how it ever could be (whereas I can conceive of how everything natural is: see, for example, Superstring Theory as Metaphysical Atheism and The Argument to the Ontological Whatsit).
 But that again is not a proof, because many things we cannot conceive of are nevertheless true.
 Our inability to conceive of something only demonstrates our ignorance–which ignorance can be produced either by something not being possible or by our simply not knowing what makes it possible.

 But again, that there isn’t any around here is clue number one that the supernatural is logically impossible after all.